SK3CHI3/AWS-HandsOn-Notes/README.md

 ____

-# Introduction to Cloud Computing
+# "Week One:Introduction to Cloud Computing
 Cloud computing is the delivery of various computing services (like servers, storage, databases, networking, software, and more) over the internet.
 It allows for on-demand access to computing resources without the need for managing physical hardware2.

 ## Basic Computing Concepts